euratom-software/calcam/docs/source/api_examples.rst

 Rendering: camera view wireframe
 --------------------------------
-For this example, we start with a Calcam calibration for a MAST camera, and we want to render a wireframe version of the MAST CAD model which aligns with the camera image, for example to use as an overlay on a camera image to give better context to the image.
+For this example, we start with a Calcam calibration for a MAST camera, and we want to render a wireframe version of the MAST CAD model which aligns with the camera image.
+This might be used, for example, to use as an overlay on a plasma image to give context to the image.
 We can do this with the following code:

 .. code-block:: python